+You know, that attitude indicator starts to drift slowly, the heading indicator won’t hold.
+DG’s turning one way; turn coordination is showing another.
+You’re scratching your head.
+You kind of wonder: What’s going on?
 Did you remember to include the vacuum gauge in your scan?
-Let me guarantee you that if you go in a simulator and have somebody do this to you, actually fail the vacuum pump, you’ll start to explore that.
+Let me guarantee you that if you go in a simulator and have somebody do this to you, you’ll start to explore that.

-Or, perhaps maybe they fail your oil pressure.
-Have you looked at your oil pressure on departure?
-You’re going to take off into a 300-foot ceiling.
-On take-off roll, your oil pressure is gone.
-Your engine’s going to quit not too long into the flight.
+Maybe they fail your oil pressure on departure.
 You didn’t notice your oil pressure was gone.
 Well, if you’ve done this in a simulator, you can get up in the clouds and your engine will quit.
 And you know, you crash and you laugh.
 But you’ve learned: Hey, I’ll check oil pressure next time I take off.